 May also be called: Pinkeye

-Conjunctivitis is an inflammation of the conjunctiva, the tissue covering the white part of the eye and the inner surface of the eyelid.
-Conjunctivitis is also called pinkeye because it usually makes the eyes extremely red.
+Conjunctivitis is an inflammation (redness and irritation) of the conjunctiva, the tissue covering the white part of the eye and the inner surface of the eyelid.
+Conjunctivitis is also called pinkeye because it usually makes the white part of eyes red.

 More to Know